 July 2012

-Erica Wright is the author of Instructions for Killing the Jackalb (Black Lawrence Press, 2011) and the chapbook Silt (Dancing Girl Press, 2009).
+Erica Wright is the author of Instructions for Killing the Jackal (Black Lawrence Press, 2011) and the chapbook Silt (Dancing Girl Press, 2009).
 She is the Poetry Editor at Guernica magazine and teaches creative writing at Marymount Manhattan College.
-I saw a poem by her featured on the Black Lawrence Press blog.
-In a short interview there, she was asked about her writing process.

-"Richard Hugo’s The Triggering Town: Lectures and Essays on Poetry and Writingb is my go-to craft book.
+"Richard Hugo’s The Triggering Town: Lectures and Essays on Poetry and Writing is my go-to craft book.
 Hugo talks about triggering and generating subjects, and I trust him.
 The trigger is merely a way to get into a poem, and I don’t worry too much about finding the perfect entry point."

-Richard Hugo's The Triggering Town, originally published in 1979, remains one of the most popular books on writing poetry.
-In the book, Hugo discusses the imaginary and the real, and the private and the public in poetry.
 In the excerpt from his book below, Hugo says that the private poet uses words that have meanings that will differ for the reader.
 When we try to write imaginatively, we are often trapped by the many "knowns" (associations and facts) that we hold in writing about the real world and people in it.

 "Your hometown often provides so many knowns that the imagination cannot free itself to seek the unknowns...
 If you have no emotional investment in the town, though you have taken immediate emotional possession of it for the duration of the poem, it may be easier to invest the feeling in the words.